kasimallel/Modelling-analysing-GN-ABR-for-transmission-in-a-Chilean-semi-rural-community/README.md

 # Modelling analysing GN-ABR for transmission in a Chilean semi-rural community
-Article: Transmission of gram-negative antibiotic-resistant bacteria following high and low exposure to antibiotic-resistance reservoirs in a rural community: a modelling study
+Article: Transmission of gram-negative antibiotic-resistant bacteria following high and low exposure to antibiotic-resistance reservoirs in a rural community: a modelling study for bloodstream infections

 See attached the Python script, last update on the 27th of January, 2022.